 There are 2 world-leading universities in Belfast.
-Over 73% of their research is deemed world leading or internationally excellent.
-Belfast also has 2 hospitals, each with considerable R&D opportunities.
+Over 73% of their research is deemed world-leading or internationally excellent.
+Belfast also has 2 hospitals, each with considerable research and development opportunities.

 Already, over 70% of companies choose to reinvest in Northern Ireland and it is already home to more than 1,100 international investors, including Allstate, Citi, Seagate, Spirit Aerosystems and FinTrU.